Skip to content

 # 4 Have Meals Together

-By have meals together I mean everyone who lives at home sits down around a table to share a meal at the same time with no TV, no Phones on, no iPads or computers at the table.
+By having meals together I mean everyone who lives at home sits down around a table to share a meal at the same time with no TV, no Phones on, no iPads or computers at the table.
 Only eating and talking face to face allowed.

 With the busyness of life and the nature of modern families, sitting down to a meal 7 nights a week is not often achievable.
-But aiming for 3 nights a week, while challenging for some, will deliver positive short term and longer term results for both you and your teenager.
+But aiming for 3 nights a week, while challenging for some, will deliver positive short-term and longer-term results for both you and your teenager.

 # 5 Have One on One Time

 Time with just you and your teenager.
-At a minimum, this could be the drive to music lessons or sporting practice, or some part of the weekly routine.
+At a minimum, this could be the drive to music lessons or sporting practice or some part of the weekly routine.

 What matters is being intentional about the time together.
 Be fully present with them, focused on making a meaningful connection.